12 Months of Prepping – The First Year

 SUPPLIES & GEAR:

-• Any foods for special dietary needs (enough for 3 days)
+• Any foods for special dietary needs: This should be enough for 3 days

 TASKS:

 • Locate the gas meter and water shutoff points and attach/store a wrench or shutoff tool near them.
-Also store special shutoff instruction, if any.
+You should also store special shutoff instructions if any.

-• Establish and out-of-state contact to call in case of an emergency
+• Establish an out-of-state contact to call in case of an emergency.

 Link: Getting Prepared Month 4: Prescription Medicine, Cash, and Things to Keep Us Warm